gvwilson/thirdbit/src/fiction/madica/index.md

 Ike dug into his backpack.
-It was the biggest backpack in their class, and full to bursting with unmatched mittens, bits of plastic he was going to use to build a submarine (or maybe a unicycle), crayon sketches of giant robots battling each other---definitely battling, not dancing, no matter what Erin and Chloe said---and plastic lunch containers that even he didn't dare open any longer.
+It was the biggest backpack in their class, and full to bursting with unmatched mittens, bits of plastic he was going to use to build a submarine (or maybe a unicycle), crayon sketches of giant robots battling each other—definitely battling, not dancing, no matter what Erin and Chloe said—and plastic lunch containers that even he didn't dare open any longer.
 He pulled out a couple of books and waved them in front of her.